softwarefactory-project/DLRN/doc/source/installation.rst

     keep_tarball=0

 * ``repo`` is the single Git repository where all distgits are located.
-* ``directory`` is a directory inside the repo.
+* ``directory`` is a directory or comma-separated list of the directories inside the repo.
 DLRN will expect each directory inside it to include the spec file for a single project, using a Jinja2 template like in the RPM Packaging for OpenStack project.
 * ``skip`` is a comma-separated list of directories to skip from ``directory`` when creating the list of packages to build.
 This can be of use when the Git repo contains one or more directories without a spec file in it, or